pineunity/apmec/doc/source/user/mem_usage_guide.rst

       apmec mead-list --template-source inline
       apmec mead-list --template-source all

-Finding MEC Status
+Finding MEM Status
 ===================

-Status of various MEC resources can be checked by following commands.
+Status of various MEM resources can be checked by following commands.

 .. code-block:: console